isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 When configuring a DHCPv6 server using prefix/length notation, please pay attention to the boundary values.
-When specifying that the server can use a given pool, it will also be able to allocate the first (typically a network address) address from that pool.
+When specifying that the server can use a given pool, it is also able to allocate the first (typically a network address) address from that pool.
 For example, for pool 2001:db8:2::/64, the 2001:db8:2:: address may be assigned as well.
-To avoid this, use the "min-max" notation.
+To avoid this, use the ``min-max`` notation.

 .. _dhcp6-prefix-config: